strategy-coach/praxis/ai-interactions-engineering-manifesto/text-to-sql.md

 * Reduced operational risk in multi-tenant, regulated environments.
 * Scalable governance without sacrificing user experience.

 In high-stakes environments, trust is engineered — not assumed.
 By combining provenance tracking, schema-focused retrieval, fine-tuned alignment, and fully local models, you transform Text-to-SQL from a convenience feature into a cornerstone of enterprise-grade trustworthy AI.

+A custom, fully local Text-to-SQL LLM fine-tuned on your schema and historical queries, continuously trained on approved results, and isolated from external ungrounded facts delivers the highest achievable trust in AI-driven database access.
+This model transforms SQL generation from a generic capability into a governed, policy-aligned, explainable system suitable for mission-critical, regulated environments.